-These findings are consistent with reports that consumers rely on insurers' models to set their coverage limits and have limited awareness of differences in coverage when comparing homeowners quotes.
-To test for such "coverage neglect", we build a discrete choice model of homeowners' insurance demand.
+These findings are consistent with qualitative reports that consumers rely on insurance agents (and the models they employ) to set their coverage limits and have limited awareness of differences in coverage when comparing homeowners quotes across insurers.
+To test for such "coverage neglect," we build a discrete choice model of homeowners' insurance demand.
 Our estimates show that buyers are attentive to differences in premiums across insurers but not differences in associated coverage.
-We estimate that consumer welfare would improve by an average of \$290 per year, or 10% of average annual premiums, under a counterfactual that removes coverage neglect.
-Our results highlight the importance of information frictions facing homeowners as they navigate growing climate disaster risks.
+We estimate that average consumer welfare would improve by at least \$290 per year, or 10% of average annual premiums, under a transparency counterfactual that removes coverage neglect.
+Our results highlight the importance of information frictions in insurance markets as homeowners navigate growing climate disaster risks.